Patreon

 Design Manager, Senior Staff Product Designer • 2024—2025

-My team revamped core experiences like post creation, creator pages, and podcasting tools, and added new use cases like livestreams, newsletters, and social functionality—transforming Patreon as a thriving media and community hub for podcasters.
+I focused on two of the company's most critical barriers to growth: retaining top creators and broadening our consumer audience.
+My teams revamped core experiences like post creation, creator pages, and podcasting tools, and added new use cases like livestreams, newsletters, and social functionality.

-As we resolved foundational issues, we saw an opportunity to position Patreon as the central hub for podcasters—managing both their paid and free episodes in one place.
-At the time, most podcasters were using Patreon solely to host their paid episodes, forcing fans to jump between platforms to listen.
+With that foundation in place, we saw an opportunity to position Patreon as the central hub for podcasters—managing both paid and free episodes in one place.
+Most podcasters were only using Patreon for paid content, forcing fans to jump between platforms to access their full catalog.
 I designed two solutions:

-Podcast syncing: For creators who wanted to maintain another host for their free episodes, we created "syncing" functionality to display content from external hosts on Patreon while creators maintained their existing setup.
+- Podcast syncing: Allowed creators to display episodes from external hosts on Patreon while maintaining their existing setup.

 Together, these product improvements transformed our relationship with top podcasters, turning former critics into advocates and enabling high-profile partnerships with creators like Joe Budden and Chapo Trap House.

 Historically, Patreon served only the most dedicated fans.
 The app offered no content for new users—fans only arrived after creators directed them to paid subscriptions, and even then engaged infrequently.
-We saw an opportunity to grow creators' audiences by creating a "front porch" for casual fans who weren't ready to pay yet.
+We saw an opportunity to help creators grow by creating a space for casual fans who wanted to connect but weren't yet ready to pay.

 Building on our ambition to be the home for podcasters’ work, I envisioned Patreon also becoming the home for their community.
 Podcasting has plenty of community activity, but it’s scattered across different platforms with no central hub.